 The island that Japan calls Matsushima or Takeshima and that Korea calls Ulleungdo, located at 37 degrees 30 minutes north latitude and 130 degrees 49 minutes east longitude, is the island that Japan and Korea had an document of agreement saying that Japanese would not sail to nor land on the island without reason.
 We hereby notify this fact to the director of each local government so that there will be no confusion about it.

 An Analysis of Japanese Activity on Ulleungdo in the Early Meiji Era

 On March 1st 1883, the Japanese government made yet another of many declarations reaffirming Korean ownership over Ulleungdo Island.
 The original record can be seen to the right.

 Unlike the Shogunates previous declarations of 1696 and 1837 Dokdo Island was not mentioned.
 Also this record did not demand Japanese voyagers stay near the Japanese mainland or avoid foreign contact.
 Thus, we can see how Japan’s attitude toward foreign lands had changed.

 However, while appearing to comply with Korea’s demands Meiji Japan’s Empire was insidiously expanding in all four directions of the compass.
 In reality, the Japanese government’s travel ban on Ulleungdo had little effect.
-Records show (link) by the late 1890s large numbers of Japanese arrived on Ulleundo to the point the Korean government could no longer govern over the distant Ulleungdo region.
+Records show LaPorte’s 1899 Report on Ulleungdo Situation by the late 1890s, large numbers of Japanese arrived on Ulleundo to the point the Korean Government could no longer govern over the distant Ulleungdo region.
 This was the historical backdrop to Japan’s 1905 annexation of Dokdo Island.